Honors Degree

 - This requirement goes beyond the Advanced Course Requirement for the standard Philosophy Major, in that the latter only requires (a) completion of three 5000-level courses, (b) the courses may be distributed across any of the four Areas, and (c) the student needs mere passing grades.
 The Honors version of the requirement thus entails greater quantity and breadth of advanced coursework, along with an expectation of higher-level performance.
 (Consequently, satisfying the Advanced Course Requirement for the Honors degree in Philosophy also satisfies the Advanced Course Requirement for the standard Philosophy Major.)

 - Alternatively, students may substitute a graduate-level Philosophy course (6000- or 7000-level), completed with a grade of B or better, for any of the four required 5000-level courses.
-For further information on this option contact the Departmental Honors Advisor.
+For further information on this option contact Connie Corbett

 - Note that independent study coursework (whether at the undergraduate or graduate level) does not count toward the Advanced Course Requirement.